-The Directors who are retiring by rotation under Article 90 of the Constitution and standing for re-election at the upcoming 44th AGM are Ms Euleen Goh, Mr Yap Chee Meng and Mr Michael Kok.
-Mr Achal Agarwal, Mr Chia Kim Huat, Ms Jessica Tan and Mr Yap Kim Wah are standing for re-election pursuant to Article 96 of the Constitution.
-The NC (after having taken into consideration the principles for the determination of the Board size and composition adopted by it and the duration of their appointments to the Board) recommends their retirement and re-appointment as Directors, after assessing their contribution and performance (including attendance, preparedness, participation and candor) as Directors and the Board has endorsed the recommendation.
+The Directors who are retiring by rotation under Article 90 of the Constitution of the Company and standing for re-election at the forthcoming AGM are Mr Alex Hungate and Mr Tan Soo Nan.
+The NC (after having taken into consideration the principles for the determination of the Board size and composition adopted by it and the duration of their appointments to the Board) recommends their retirement and re-election as Directors, after assessing their contribution and performance (including attendance, preparedness, participation and candor) as Directors and the Board has endorsed the recommendation.
+Both Mr Alex Hungate and Mr Tan Soo Nan and their immediate family members are not related to the other Directors, the Company or its 10% shareholders.